Tunable Bands in 1D Fractional Quantum Media: Behavior for

-For $q < 2$, the effective mass at $k=0$ decreases nearly exponentially as $q$ departs from 2.
-The rate of decrease depends on geometry through $V_0$, $L$, and $W$, with this dependence strongest near $q\approx2$ and weak as $q \to 1$.
-Across all tested potentials, the trend saturates at $q = 1$ with $m^*\approx 0.15\pm 0.01$ and a maximum variance $\le 0.06$.
+This means that the effective mass at $k = 0$ for $1 < q < 2$ is 0, for $q = 2$ is some constant, and when $q = 1$ is $\infty$.
 The lighter mass increases group velocity and mobility at fixed scattering time, enlarges coherent transport windows and tunneling rates in 1D superlattices, and therefore gives $q$ a direct lever on low-field conductivity without changing the lattice geometry.